 I know what brought you here.
-You want to know how to get inside The Wizarding World of Harry Potter (WWHP) attraction.
+You want to know how to get inside The Wizarding World of Harry Potter (WWHP) attraction of the Universal Studios Japan, Osaka.
 But, this guide isn’t just for Harry Potter fans.
 I myself am somewhat indifferent to Harry Potter, but, I know there’s more to this attraction than simply being a magical place.

 The Wizarding World attraction took over 3 years to build, and I’ve always wondered what could have caused the construction to go so long.
 Especially when you consider that Japanese construction companies are known for their speed.
 Well, it’s because everything was made with real materials, rather than just plastic and concrete.
 The pine trees and those huge rocks that you see from the entrance are all real.
 Thee Hogsmeade village itself has a real lived-in look and feel, utilizing materials such as artificially aged bricks, real wood, and rusty metals, these additions create a feeling of a living, breathing world rather than a simple attraction.
 My entire time spent in the Wizarding World felt as magical as the books/movies it’s based off of.
 The Hogsmeade Village was just so mesmerizing that I didn’t really want to leave.